-The Company has an employee and consultant stock option plan (the "Option Plan") which was approved by Shareholders on November 28, 2013.
+The Company has an employee and consultant stock option plan (the "Option Plan") which was approved by Shareholders on November 21, 2016.

-The following table sets out information as of June 30, 2016 with respect to equity securities of the Company which have been and are authorised for issuance as compensation under the Option Plan.
+The following table sets out information as of June 30, 2017 with respect to equity securities of the Company which have been and are authorised for issuance as compensation under the Option Plan.

-Equity Compensation Plan Information Number of securities to be issued upon exercise of price of outstanding options Plan Category Number of securities to be issued upon exercise of price of outstanding options (A\$) The number of securities of available for future issued upon exercise of price of outstanding options Equity compensation plans approved by Shareholders 500,000 0.25 16,143,383 Equity compensation plans not approved by Shareholders - - - Total 500,000 0.25 16,143,383
+Equity Compensation Plan Information Plan Category The number of securities available for future issuance Equity compensation plans approved by Shareholders 2,000,000 0.25 14,643,383 Equity compensation plans not approved by Shareholders 250,000 0.25 - Total 2,250,000 0.25 14,643,383